olaf-ys/Forward-and-Backward-Propagation-in-MLP/README.md

 ## Back Propagation
 Back progagation updates two kinds of network parameters (i.e. weights and bias units) using gradient descent.
 However, gradients for weights and biases are calculated differently

-For calculate of Back Propagation, we here introduce some extra definitions:
+For Back Propagation, we here introduce some extra definitions:
 - $A^{(l+2)}$ is the activation matrix with $J$ neurons for each sample on the $(l+2)$ th hidden layer
 - $L$ is the loss function
 - $\delta^{(l)}$ is the error back-propagates from the $(l+1)$ th layer to the $l$ th layer